Research

 Research within the Department of Surgery encompasses a wide and growing range of disciplines and opportunities.
-Just a few examples include positions in clinical and outcomes research through the Surgical Health Outcomes & Reaching for Equity (SHORE) program, translational research in the Engineering & Clinical Laboratory for Innovation in Pediatric Surgery (Wilson ECLIPSe Lab) and the Cardiovascular Engineering Lab, and basic laboratory science in the Center for Tumor Immunology Research.
+Just a few examples include positions in clinical and outcomes research through the Surgical Health Outcomes & Research Enterprise (SHORE) program, translational research in the Engineering & Clinical Laboratory for Innovation in Pediatric Surgery (Wilson ECLIPSe Lab) and the Cardiovascular Engineering Lab, and basic laboratory science in the Center for Tumor Immunology Research.

 While research during surgical residency years is optional, the majority of residents take advantage of the opportunity to expand their academic pursuits for career advancement.
 In addition to traditional research experiences, our residents have pursued additional degrees and other academic advancement opportunities.
 For example, there are opportunities to pursue a Masters of Public Health (MPH) degree, a Master of Science in Clinical Investigation, or to pursue a M.S. degree in Biomedical Engineering through the Center for Medical Technology & Innovation (CMTI).